 - You have to know how much everything costs and see it here.
-He hits up a nice set of spells, and most players would 100 percent commit on this Ink Swall.
+He hits up a nice set of spells, and most players would 100 percent commit to this Ink Swall.

-- He doesn’t, and the reason why is because he’s just afraid of the response from the mars.
-Who now has ultimate the Leshrac who has very high movement speed.
+- He doesn’t, and the reason why is that he’s just afraid of the response from mars.
+Who now has ultimate the Leshrac has very high movement speed.
 Basically, there’s a decent chance that if he commits there, he dies.

 - It’s kind of the reason why I think.

 - It’s like, honestly, the main reason why EG likes Storm.
 So much because it really enables your giraffe to just have this centerpiece hero.
 A big reason why the Storm is always popular is when the hero is decent.

 - It is because it makes your draft pretty well-rounded for the most part.

 - It’s a good laner, as we’ve seen, and then once again, it gives your team the ability to have this hunt combo, and there’s.
 So many heroes that work well with Storm.
 It could be sky wrath.
 It could be a Snapfire.

 It could be a Grimstroke like we see here.
 It could be a Hoodwink any hero that basically just follows up on the DPS or on the control is incredibly good in Grimstroke’s biggest problem as a hero.
 It is not how much impact he has if you already get on top of them.
 It’s the ability to actually get on top of them.
 So as we’ll see here, the ink swivel comes out.
 It’s going to hit eventually, and then after that.
 They’re able to eventually just pick up this kill.